 - Named a Diversity 50 Board Ready Candidate (Canadian Board Diversity Council)

 Alice was appointed senior vice-president and chief corporate officer of Cameco in July, 2011.

-She's been with Cameco for more than 25 years in increasingly senior leadership roles and has gained a wealth of experience from her diverse responsibilities.
-As chief corporate officer, Alice provides executive oversight for human resources, safety, health, environment, quality, regulatory relations and business technology services and supply chain management, internal audit and corporate ethics.
+She's been with Cameco for more than 30 years in increasingly senior leadership roles and has gained a wealth of experience from her diverse responsibilities.
+As chief corporate officer, Alice provides executive oversight for human resources, safety, health, environment, quality, regulatory relations, business technology services and supply chain management, internal audit and corporate ethics.
 Her portfolio has included a number of different areas including corporate responsibility, communications, community investment, government relations and investor relations.

 Prior to this, she was vice-president safety, health, environment, quality (SHEQ) and regulatory relations (2008 to 2011).
 She led the company through an increasingly complex regulatory world while ensuring the company’s SHEQ processes and systems received the focus required as they underpin our goal of operational excellence and enhanced communications and relationships with the company’s regulators.

 As vice-president investor, corporate and government relations (2005 to 2008), she was responsible for managing Cameco’s communications programs and guiding the company’s efforts in building and enhancing relationships with its major stakeholders.
 In addition to these vice-president roles, Alice has experience in marketing, corporate development and strategic planning.

 Before coming to Cameco (and one its predecessor companies, Saskatchewan Mining Development Corporation), Alice held part time positions as a sessional lecturer at the University of Saskatchewan, an economics instructor at SIAST, a CRA auditor and a marketing consultant for a small, local organization.